reader1000/timekeeper/README.md

 Timeekeeper is a Python 3 application to manage your time.
 It does not need a database, it works on plain text files with a command line interface.

+## Basic Setup

+* Download the files timekp.py, backend.py and tkutil.py
+* Put them in same folder with read/write permission

+Note: In the future a nicer way will be provided.

 ## How to Use

 First you need to define jobs and their types for future use.